Plants

 Arnica, common, Arnica Montana

-Arnica ointment, which naturopath doesn't have it in her arsenal?
+Arnica ointment, which natural healer does not have it in their arsenal?
 I certainly do.
-I also had the pleasure of seeing this cheerful plant in real life in the Drents-Friese Wold.…
+I had the pleasure of seeing this cheerful plant in real life in the Drents-Friese…

 Read more